Tuesday, February 8 - Wednesday, February 9, 2022

 How will the virtual conference work?

-Due to COVID-19 travel restrictions for federal employees, this conference will be held in a fully-virtual environment, with all workshop speakers and participants joining the meeting online via Zoom.
+Due to the ongoing COVID-19 pandemic, this conference will be held in a fully-virtual environment, with all workshop speakers and participants joining the meeting online via Zoom.
 To make this event as collaborative as possible, participants will be able to ask questions, use a chat function, answer poll questions, and interact with presenters and other participants.
 For full details on the virtual option, please consult the Virtual Attendance page on the conference registration site.

 I'm with a nonconnected PAC, can I attend to this conference?